 It was during this first year that Dave's wife Betty met Ralph Shear (Piper with a band in Daytona) in the Wal-Mart Shopping Center, St Augustine, after noticing his Scottish bumper stickers.
 Ralph was living in Palm Coast and knew of another piper, Jack Kelly (a retired NYC Police Department Piper ) in Palm Coast.
 The band now had 4 pipers.
 After picking up several more pipers and plenty of practice, we stepped off in our first parade on December 02, 2000, in The Colonial Watch, Grand Illumination Parade, in St. Augustine, Florida.

 Since that first parade, the Band continued to grow, one member at a time.
 The Band grew and continued to play local gigs.
 In 2001 the band, constituted and later incorporated as the "Ancient City Pipes and Drums".
 Like any organization there were some growing pains, but through strong leadership and dedication they pushed on.
 During the years that followed the Band began to receive recognition as the premiere Pipe & Drum Band in the area.
 As the band began to spread its influence in the area and playing more events outside of St. Augustine, the band gained many members from the City of Palm Coast, Florida and areas to the south.
 The Ancient City Pipes & Drums relocated its base operations to the City of Palm Coast in September 2011.
-During this time the band began to receive many requests from area Law Enforcement and Fire Departments, to perform funeral and memorial services.
-As it is a long tradition here in America to have Pipers play at Police & Firefighters services and funerals.
-We have also had the distinct honor of being the duty band for the Flagler County Sheriff's Office, the Palm Coast Fire Department, Flagler County Fire Rescue, St. Augustine Beach Police Department, Welaka Police Department, Putnam County Sherriff's Office. as well as numerous Veteran's and civic organizations.
+During this time, the band began to receive many requests from area Law Enforcement and Fire Departments to perform at funeral and memorial services.
+It is a long tradition in America to have Pipers play at Police & Firefighters services and funerals and we were proud to be able to serve.
+We have the distinct honor of being the duty band for the Flagler County Sheriff's Office, the Palm Coast Fire Department, Flagler County Fire Rescue, St. Augustine Beach Police Department, Welaka Police Department, Putnam County Sherriff's Office. as well as numerous Veteran's and civic organizations.
 On the most difficult days, Ancient City Pipes & Drums gave a Heroes farewell to our fallen first responders and Military Veterans.